nazianafis/nazianafis/README.md

 <br>

 Hi!
-I’m a Masters student from India, currently specializing in AI.
-I am passionate about machine learning, especially about its applications in healthcare.
-I'm looking to work on internships/projects in the ML domain - if you have any leads, let me know!
+I’m a graduate student from India, currently pursuing M.Tech in Computer Science.
+I am passionate about machine learning, especially in its applications in healthcare.
+Currently, I'm seeking internship opportunities/projects to collaborate on in ML.

 Let's connect!